alpinho/alpinho.github.io/_pages/about.md

 <br />
 <p style="padding: 0em 0 0 0;" align="justify">
 I am a Neuroscientist with a background in Engineering Physics.
 My research focuses on the application of <i>functional Magnetic Resonance Imaging</i> (fMRI) and statistical techniques to map the neurocognitive mechanisms in the human brain involved in higher-order cognition.

+I am a Cognitive Neuroscientist with a background in Engineering Physics.
+My research combines brain imaging, computational modeling, and data-driven analysis to understand how complex mental functions are represented in the human brain.
+Alongside these scientific questions, I develop methods for functional atlasing, creating individualized maps of brain function that link neural activity to behavior across tasks and people.
+I have explored many psychological domains, including music paradigms to study creativity, improvisation, motor preparation and timing.
+More broadly, my work aims to build bridges between cognitive neuroscience, data science, and open research practices to advance reproducible and personalized brain mapping.
 </p>

 <!-- <div class="col-25 p-0"> -->